 4. Roles and Responsibilities in Managing Unacceptable Behaviors

 • Individual employees are responsible for and expected to deliver excellent service to external stakeholders and to avoid any potentially difficult situations arising by displaying a professional attitude at all times.
 Should they experience unacceptable behavior from external stakeholders, PECB staff must immediately and adequately warn the external stakeholder that they deem their behavior unacceptable, while remaining professional in their conduct.
-In the event that the unacceptable behavior occurs during a phone call, the PECB staff is authorized to notify the external stakeholder that they will hang up the call if the unacceptable behavior continues following such warning and do so if the external stakeholder does not stop immediately to display the unacceptable behavior.
-The individual employee must report the incident as soon as possible to their Team Leader, Director, or C-Level Officer 1 but shall consider any such information as confidential information of PECB and will not disclose the same to any person other than such Team Leader, Director or C-Level Officer.
+In the event that the unacceptable behavior occurs during a phone call, the PECB staff is authorized to notify the external stakeholder that they will hang up the call if the unacceptable behavior continues following such a warning, and do so if the external stakeholder does not stop immediately to display the unacceptable behavior.
+The individual employee must report the incident as soon as possible to their Team Leader, Director, or C-Level Officer.
+However, they shall consider any such information as confidential information of PECB and will not disclose the same to any person other than such Team Leader, Director, or C-Level Officer.

 • PECB Leaders (Team Leaders, Directors, and C-Level Officers) have to ensure that this policy is properly communicated and enforced within their department.
 Leaders shall maintain accurate written records of all incidents reported by the PECB staff under this policy.
 If Leaders deem it necessary that further actions should take place, they should contact the CEO.

-• The CEO is responsible to properly communicate this policy to external stakeholders.
-The CEO, or another person appointed by the CEO, shall investigate the incident further and ask for additional information or evidence, as required, and depending on its assessment of the behavior send a formal notification informing the external stakeholder that an incident has been reported and requiring change in its behavior.
+• The CEO is responsible for properly communicating this policy to external stakeholders.
+The CEO, or another person appointed by the CEO, shall investigate the incident further and request additional information or evidence as needed.
+Based on their assessment of the behavior, they will send a formal notification to the external stakeholder, informing them that an incident has been reported and requiring a change in behavior.
 If the external stakeholder fails to comply with the formal notice requirements, the CEO must raise the issue with the Board of Directors.

 • Limit future contact to a particular form (e.g., written form only);